By Ray Schultz

 “No, no, no, I have nothing before me regard to that claim.
 I have no pleadings,” the judge countered.
 “Nobody has witnesses.”

-Donnelley was one of the three data compilers in 1992, the other one being R.L.
-Polk.
-Despite competing, the compilers cooperated with each other and there was a steady flow of data back and forth.
+It would not have been easy for the judge to understand.
+Despite competing, Metromail and Donnelley cooperated with each other and there was a steady flow of data back and forth.
 For example, there was the Age Consortium, an arrangement through which the companies shared the costs of gathering age data from driver’s records–each firm took certain states, and all received the data.
-And they were forming the Children’s Consortium.
+And they were forming a Children’s Consortium.

 Donnelley had been around in some firm since 1917.
 It 1946, it published a demographic map of Philadelphia, in which the “colored” area was shown in brown.